LMS Route: Coventry Loop Line

 boxes.

-shunt inside for other trains to pass.
-The trailing points in the up goods line
+to shunt inside for other trains to pass.
+The trailing points in the up goods

-are clipped and padlocked for through movements along the down goods line and
+line are clipped and padlocked for through movements along the down goods line

-the key kept in the Three Spires Junction box.
-The Guard of a train requiring
+and the key kept in the Three Spires Junction box.
+The Guard of a train

-to call at these sidings must collect the key from the Signalman at Three
+requiring to call at these sidings must collect the key from the Signalman at

-Spires Junction box before departure and sign for its receipt in the Train
+Three Spires Junction box before departure and sign for its receipt in the

-Register.
-When work has been completed at the sidings the Guard must set the
+Train Register.
+When work has been completed at the sidings the Guard must set

-padlock.
-The key must be handed to the Signalman of Three Spires Junction box
+the padlock.
+The key must be handed to the Signalman of Three Spires Junction

-upon return and an entry of the fact must be entered in the Train Register.
+box upon return and an entry of the fact must be entered in the Train

 Gosford Green

-district of Stoke in Coventry.
-Opened on 10th August 1914 as one of two goods
+the district of Stoke in Coventry.
+Opened on 10th August 1914 as one of two

-yards on the Coventry Loop Line its location close to an industrial district of
+goods yards on the Coventry Loop Line its location close to an industrial

-Coventry meant that it would be in much use for many years.
-In fact its
+district of Coventry meant that it would be in much use for many years.
+In fact

-closeness to the car factory in Humber Road operated by the Rootes Group, later
+its closeness to the car factory in Humber Road operated by the Rootes Group,

-the Chrysler Corporation, to move cars between Linwood near Paisley in Scotland
+later the Chrysler Corporation, to move cars between Linwood near Paisley in

-meant that it remained open until the 1970s.
-The yard had six sidings arranged
+Scotland meant that it remained open until the 1970s.
+The yard had six sidings

-in three pairs and handled a wide variety of goods with machined products
+arranged in three pairs and handled a wide variety of goods with machined

-outward and materials inward.
-After approximately six years in service the
+products outward and materials inward.
+After approximately six years in service

-facility at Gosford Green was taken out of use when Avenger production at Ryton
+the facility at Gosford Green was taken out of use when Avenger production at

-ceased on July 1st 1976.
-Much of the plant was then shipped to Linwood by rail!
+Ryton ceased on July 1st 1976.
+Much of the plant was then shipped to Linwood by

-With the loss of this traffic the Gosford Green branch was worked on an 'as
+rail!
+With the loss of this traffic the Gosford Green branch was worked on an

-required' basis twice weekly using a Class 25 stabled at Coventry.
-This was the
+'as required' basis twice weekly using a Class 25 stabled at Coventry.
+This was

 Gosford Green.

-situated on the up goods line and enter or leave the sidings until the Guard
+board situated on the up goods line and enter or leave the sidings until the

-has ensured the sidings are clear and that it safe to do so.
-When the person in
+Guard has ensured the sidings are clear and that it safe to do so.
+When the

-charge of the freight liner terminal is on duty, a movement must not be made
+person in charge of the freight liner terminal is on duty, a movement must not

-into the terminal until permission of the Person in charge has been obtained.
+be made into the terminal until permission of the Person in charge has been

-When the person in charge of the Freight Liner Terminal is not on duty, the
+obtained.
+When the person in charge of the Freight Liner Terminal is not on

-Guard, before authorising the driver to make a movement into the terminal, must
+duty, the Guard, before authorising the driver to make a movement into the

-ensure that it is safe to do so.
-Propelling movements of Carflat, Bocar, and/or
+terminal, must ensure that it is safe to do so.
+Propelling movements of

-Freightliner vehicles, loaded or empty, must not be made in either direction
+Carflat, Bocar, and/or Freightliner vehicles, loaded or empty, must not be made

 On arrival of an up train at Gosford Green, The Guard must